-Second graders continue to develop their reading skills as they learn to read more complex words as well as read longer and more complex texts in a variety of genres such as fiction, non-fiction and poetry.
+Second graders continue to develop their reading skills as they learn to read more complex words and read longer, more complex texts in a variety of genres, such as fiction, non-fiction, and poetry.
 They also develop their reading comprehension skills as they talk about what they read and use it for developing and presenting further ideas.
-In addition, 2nd graders continuously practice their reading skills as they read for other subjects they learn throughout the day.
+In addition, 2nd graders continually practice their reading skills as they read for other subjects they learn throughout the day.

 In order to build reading skills, your 2nd grader:

-- Understands the structure of a story and specifically the purpose of a beginning (introducing the text) and ending (concluding the text).
+- Understands the structure of a story, specifically the purpose of beginnings (introducing the text) and endings (concluding the text).

 - Talks about characters’ responses, main events, the lessons in texts, and important ideas or concepts.

 - Begins to make connections within and between texts.

 - Compares at least two different versions of the same story, such as two versions of a classic fairy tale.

 - Reads at grade-level with correct accuracy, pace, expression, and comprehension.